QuickBirdEng/SurveyKit/README.md

-# SurveyKit
+# SurveyKit: Create beautiful surveys on Android (inspired by ResearchKit Surveys on iOS)

 Do you want to display a questionnaire to get the opinion of your users?
 A survey for a medical trial?
-A series of instructions in a manual-like style?
+A series of instructions in a manual-like style? <br/>
-This library allows you to create exactly thas for your <b>Android</b> app and to configure it however you'd like it.
+SurveyKit is an Android library that allows you to create exactly that.

 Thematically it is built to provide a feeling of a professional research survey.
-It aims to be visually clean, lean and easily configurable.
+The library aims to be visually clean, lean and easily configurable.
 We aim to keep the functionality close to [iOS ResearchKit Surveys](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html).

 This is an early version and work in progress.
 Do not hesitate to give feedback, ideas or improvements via an issue.